-Here are some practical and useful hints and facts about oral hygiene that you may have pondered at some stage in your life.
+Here are some practical and useful hints and facts about teeth hygiene that you may have pondered at some stage in your life.

-In this age when we are more aware than ever about maintaining a healthy diet and body fitness routine, remember to also give some serious attention to the health and fitness of your mouth.
+Consider, whilst you are aiming for or maintaining a healthy diet and body fitness routine, remember to also give some serious attention to the health and fitness of your mouth.
 Read on for toothpaste tips and a battle plan for bad breath!

 How much toothpaste should I put on the toothbrush?

-How many minutes should I brush my teeth for?
+How many minutes should I brush my teeth?

 2-3 minutes at least twice a day depending on how many teeth you have.
-Parents should brush children’s teeth at least once a day until 10 years of age minimum. (eg child can brush in mornings and parents brush at night).
-Until age 10, children lack the manual dexterity needed to brush effectively.
+Parents should brush children’s teeth at least once a day until 10 years of age minimum. (eg child can brush in the mornings and parents brush at night)

 How often should I floss my teeth?